ericabelson/ericabelson/README.md

 ## Interests
 - LLMs and agentic workflows in production environments
-- Scalable program and portfolio management for AI systems
+- Scalable program and portfolio management
 - Evaluation pipelines and responsible AI practices
 - Translating complex data into decision-support tools